Smiter15/mabble/README.md

 # Angular Firebase card game

-Any resembelence to any existing card games a mere coincidence
+Any resemblance to any existing card games a mere coincidence

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

+Project using Angular version 7.0.0

 ## Development server